SwathiHRao28/Cisco-Packet-Tracer-SmartCampusNetwork/README.md

 ## 🚀 Getting Started

-1. Open the `.pkt` file in Cisco Packet Tracer.
+ Open the `.pkt` file in Cisco Packet Tracer.
-2. Explore the topology and device configurations.
-3. Modify or expand based on your learning needs!

----

 📌 **Created by Swathi H Rao** as part of academic exploration on computer networks.